GMAT Quantitative Reasoning 2025: Syllabus, Preparation Tips & Scoring

 60 1%

 Read the question twice to score well in GMAT Quantitative Maths.
 You will understand what is being asked to avoid silly mistakes.
 In case you find any question unsolvable, answer it incorrectly.
-As GMAT is a computer adaptive test, you will find the next question comparatively easier.
-This will help you to manage your time.
-Here, pay a look at the GMAT preparation tips and strategies for Quantitative Reasoning:
+As the GMAT is a computer-adaptive test, you will find the next question comparatively easier.
+This will help you manage your time.
+Here, take a look at the GMAT preparation tips and strategies for Quantitative Reasoning:

 • Practice more to be accustomed to the concepts and rules of GMAT Arithmetic and Algebra.